-- 4.1.1 Tank washing arrangements are subject to special consideration by the Register. - 4.1.2 A prewash procedure is required in order to meet certain requirements of Annex II to MARPOL 73/78.
-Appendix VI of Annex II to MARPOL 73/78, as amended by IMO resolution MEPC.315(74), explains how these prewash procedures shall be performed.
+4.1.1 A prewash procedure for cargo tanks is required in order to meet certain requirements of Annex II to MARPOL 73/78.
+Tank washing arrangements and applied methods shall provide efficient fulfillment of the prewash procedures given in Appendix VI of Annex II to MARPOL 73/78, as amended by IMO resolution MEPC.315(74).
+The arrangement of tank washing machines shall ensure that the tank surfaces are washed by means of rotary water jet to the extent specified in Appendix VI, depending on the category and properties of the noxious liquid substance being transported.